 Avoid sugary foods

 However, if they must have a sugary drink such as fruit juice, babies can take a limit of 4 ounces of 100% fruit juice per day.
-Parents should check constituents of processed foods to ensure they are not giving their babies sugary food without any knowledge.
+Parents should check the constituents of processed foods to ensure they are not giving their babies sugary food without any knowledge.

 Avoid using bottles

 Babies should not be allowed to go to bed with a bottle of either breast milk or formula.
-Having the milk stay in their mouth without any activity going on the mouth can result in tooth decay.
-Parents should also avoid giving fruit juice with a bottle at all costs.
+Having the milk stay in their mouth without any activity going on in the mouth can result in tooth decay.
+Parents should also avoid giving fruit juice in a bottle at all costs.

-Don’t use utensils
+Donโt use utensils

 A baby should use their feeding items.
-Parents should avoid sharing spoons and other utensils with their babies to avoid transferring bacteria from their mouths into the baby’s mouth.
+Parents should avoid sharing spoons and other utensils with their babies to avoid transferring bacteria from their mouths into the babyโs mouth.

 Use fluoride toothpaste